redox-os/rfcs/text/0011-dynamic-drivers.md

 - Right now mounting rootfs involves iterating through the root scheme to find all available disks, and those disks won't be listed there if their drivers have not already been started.
 This necessitates some explicit ordering of services.

 ## Notification Interface
-- Handlers for additional `SYS_CALL`s could be added to the service monitor to notify it of hardware and system changes.
+- Handlers for additional `SYS_CALL`s could be added to the service-monitor to notify it of hardware and system changes.
 - This would likely involve communication with `pcid` and `acpid` among other services.
 - TODO - Link RFC on ACPI, PCI/core system behavior.

 ## Hardware Detection Daemon
 - Another idea is to create a second daemon for monitoring hardware changes.
-- This may combine methods described here and issue start requests to the service monitor.
+- This may combine methods described here and issue start requests to the service-monitor.

 # Drawbacks
 [drawbacks]: #drawbacks

 Why should we *not* do this?

-This opens a door for a user to give arbitrary input to the service monitor, which runs as root.
+This opens a door for a user to give arbitrary input to the service-monitor, which runs as root.
 This risk can be mitigated though.

 # Alternatives
 [alternatives]: #alternatives

-- Adding some other kind of specific hooks/event handlers into the service monitor to determine when certain services should start.
+- Adding some other kind of specific hooks/event handlers into the service-monitor to determine when certain services should start.

 # Unresolved questions
 [unresolved]: #unresolved-questions